lindascarano/app_taskly/README.md

 **What we have in this App**

 We have a shopping list, where we can add things to our list.
-We can delete them, we can mark them as completed,we have some haptics, we have ASIC storage.
+We can delete them, we can mark them as completed,we have some haptics, we have Async storage.
 We have our counter or timeout scheduler, where we count down from a time and we can schedule notifications to remind us to do something.

 **Settings**